 The first time I saw this film, I was mostly absorbed by Bobby’s sociopathy and the way the film depicts his killings, particularly those that take place in his home.
 Although the shootings appear somewhat hokey and a little unbelievable, these moments are disturbing in the way we are forced to watch Bobby slowly drag bodies around his home.
 He drags his mother and wife into their respective beds and covers the bloodstains on the floor with small blue towels.
 There is no music, only Bobby’s labored breathing and the sound of his movements.
 The same dynamic occurs when Bobby ascends the oil storage tanks near the freeway.
 He drags heavy weapons over cement walls, crawls through chain-link fences, and climbs up large flights of stairs.
 Something about observing the extensive time and demanding physical effort required to commit these killings—and all the moments he could’ve stopped himself—makes these scenes particularly chilling.

 One element that makes this film so interesting is the contrast between Bobby’s cold, sociopathic action-filled sequences and Orlok’s warm, funny, and thoughtful scenes.
-The character of Byron Orlok (and by extension Boris Karloff) represents older movies and, for lack of a better word, more “traditional” approaches to storytelling.
+The character of Byron Orlok (and by extension Boris Karloff) represents older films and, for lack of a better word, more “traditional” approaches to storytelling.
 Orlok’s scenes are filled with monologues, dialogues, and witty (sometimes hammy) interpersonal exchanges; they feel like they were written for the stage.
 In one particularly memorable moment, Orlok tells Jenny, Sammy, and a few other characters an old horror story he wants to tell the audience after film screening is over.
 As he tells the story about a servant who meets Death in the marketplace, the characters observing him become his audience, become us; they are awed by his storytelling, just as we are, and Karloff shines.
 His delivery of this brief tale is stirring, and his performance makes it clear he is still a master of horror.

 Another memorable moment of Karloff’s occurs during the film’s climax as he approaches Bobby.
 Karloff walks with such a commanding presence that it is impossible to pull your eyes from the screen—and he’s just walking.
 He also approaches Bobby from both sides: Orlok, in his final film, The Terror, is projected on the wall behind Bobby as Orlok in the flesh approaches him from the front.
 Bobby becomes disoriented and confused, which allows Orlock to strike him.
-This moment of confrontation between two characters is also the confrontation between two approaches to storytelling and film colliding on screen.
+This moment of confrontation between two characters is also the confrontation between two approaches to storytelling and film colliding on the screen.

 In a sense, Bobby’s cruel and meaningless violence represents a new genre of horror and action-oriented films, which Orlok comments on in an earlier scene.
 In this scene, Orlok is sitting in his room with Sammy, and he says, “My kind of horror isn’t horror anymore.”
 He hands Sammy a newspaper and says, “Look at that.”
 The newspaper headline reads “Youth Kills Six in Supermarket.”
 Beneath the headline, a subheading reads “Honor Student Depressed,” most likely referring to the mental state of the murderous youth.
 Defeated, Orlok declares, “No one’s afraid of a painted monster.”